 Youth ministry isn’t about helping young people create a successful future but about standing with them, waiting for the fullness of God’s action.
-A youth ministry scholar reflects on Advent, eschatology and young people.
+A youth ministry scholar and author of "The Relational Pastor" reflects on Advent, eschatology and young people.

 “Waiting sucks!”
 I thought every Christmas Eve as a child.